www.scantips.com

 An Enter key in either of these

-This calculator purpose was to look at the accuracy of doubling with the Rule of 72, however you can also enter different multipliers here (other than 2x for double, like 1.5x or 3x or 10x multipliers, with corresponding approximate rules of 41, 116, or about 259).
+This calculator purpose was to look at the accuracy of doubling with the Rule of 72, however you can also enter different multipliers here (other than 2x for double, such as 1.5x or 10x multipliers, giving corresponding approximate rules of 42 or 259, more or less).

 In exploring the Rule of 72 (in this table), it became clear it is only a simple rough approximation.
-Speaking only of doubling, the worst accuracy with 72 is if 6 or less years.
-The most accurate case for Rule 72 doubling is for 9 years.
+Speaking only of doubling, the worst accuracy with the Rule of 72 is if 6 or less years.
+The most accurate case for Rule of 72 doubling is for 9 years.
 But a Rule of 70 works better for doubling long term, 15 years or more.
-Still, as an approximation, 72 might be generally close enough, except maybe for 5 or less years.
+Still, just as an approximation, 72 might be generally close enough, except maybe for 5 or less years.

-Compounding is certainly a real big deal in investments, making many long term years be the most profitable part.
+Compounding is certainly a big deal in investments, making many long term years be the most profitable part.
 Only a year or two is not so dramatic, but compounding is exponential with time, becoming huge over many years.
 Long term can be exceptionably good.
 The S&P 500 (gain and reinvested dividends) has averaged an annual return around 12%.
-The future is not known, but it sure seems a good bet if considered "long term".
-Two facts though, worse times have happened several times over the years before, and it always recovers and continues.
+The future is not known, but the wide market (like the S&P 500) sure seems a good bet if considered "long term".
+Two facts though, worse times have happened several times over the years before, and 2, it always recovers and continues.
 The S&P 500 was down 25% at $3585.62 on Oct 3 2022, but 40 years ago it started with only about $122, which is an increase of about 30x so far, even if Not counting the dividends (45x with reinvested dividends).

-Plug in your own numbers, but if your age is 40 years or less, then you still have at least 25 years before retirement at 65 (when you will be needing a source of income).
-Today is the best time to be considering that.
+Plug in your own numbers, but if your age is 40 years or less, then you still have at least 25 years before retirement at 65 (when you will then be needing a source of income).
+Years are your best investment tool, and TODAY is the best time to be considering that.
 And the investment can continue earning during 30 years of retirement withdrawals too.
 Fewer years can be very profitable too, but the years will be your best tool and the largest growth multiplier, so wake up, and get with it and take advantage of it now (the term Buy Low means, if the market is currently low, to make buying right now be the best and most profitable time, a very wise plan).
-The market always recovers, but lost years cannot be recovered.
+The market always recovers.

 Previous Menu Next